andravin/spio/README.md

 Spio introduces a strongly typed indexing system that describes dimensions consistently across their use in multiple tensors.
 Dimension types carry compile-time semantics, enabling dimension operators to do the right thing automatically, relieving the programmer from tedious bookkeeping.

 Spio implements typed dimensions in a header-only, CUDA-aware C++ library using template metaprogramming.
+The abstractions resolve at compile time; in most cases, the generated code matches hand-written kernels.

 In the following examples, the comment blocks marked with the `@spio` tag instruct Spio's code generator to pre-include header files that define the requested dimension, tensor, and compound index classes.

 ### 1\.
 Safety and Commutativity